-The Florida homestead exemption is an asset protection tool used to protect homestead property from levy and execution by judgment creditors.
-In Florida, your home is truly your castle, a castle that is impenetrable by creditors as established by Article X, Section 4 of the Florida Constitution.
-In other words, a creditor cannot force the sale of your homestead to satisfy a judgment.
+The Florida homestead exemption is a provision in Article X, Section 4 of the Florida Constitution that provides Florida residents valuable legal benefits and protection.
+In asset protection planning the Florida homestead exemption protects a Florida resident’s primary home from levy and execution by their judgment creditors.
+A judgment creditor cannot force the sale of your homestead to satisfy a money judgment.
 For the Florida homestead exemption, Courts have liberally expanded definitions of homestead property to include more than just a single family house.
 Condominiums, manufactured homes, and mobile homes are also afforded homestead protection in Florida.
 The Florida Constitution defines homestead as one’s principal place of residence up to one-half acre within a municipality and up to 160 contiguous acres outside a municipality.
 Contiguous property may include lots with separate legal descriptions and separate tax numbers.

 To qualify for homestead protection in Florida, a debtor must be a permanent Florida resident, and the homestead property must be his primary place of residence.
 Property purchased as a future residence is unprotected until the property is occupied as a principal residence.
 A second home or investment property cannot be considered a Florida homestead.
 Only “natural persons” qualify for homestead protection, so properties titled in the name of irrevocable trusts, corporations, limited liability companies, or partnerships will not qualify as homestead property.
 Property owned by a living trust can be homestead property according to several court rulings, and a Florida Statute provides that a land trust may own homestead property.